Glebsin/Daily-challenge-completion-widget/README.md

 - Make other statistic popup at hover
 - Make ability to switch the number of days to best streak or current streak or total participation (now its only total participation)
 - Make right colors for all number of days
+- Align input fields across the entire width of the context menu
+- Make the "F5" button work when the context menu is open

 <sub>727</sub>